-A patient in Private Practice was alleged to have this condition she was diagnosed at the age of seven and partially raised by her older sister she hasn't had a resurgence in ten years they came back with the stress of her sister moving away.
+A patient in Private Practice was alleged to have this condition; she was diagnosed at the age of seven and partially raised by her older sister, and she hasn't had a resurgence in ten years.
+Unfortunately, they came back with the stress of her sister moving away.
 She was actually faking so that they won't move.

 The United States Of Tara: One character has four alternate personalities: a sex-and-drugs addict 15-year-old called T; a disturbing Stepford Smiler housewife named Alice; and a male, rowdy, alcohol- and brawls-loving motorist called Buck; along with the mysterious Gimme, who was unknown even to Tara and serves as a kind of "pure id/protector" alter, who comes out whenever Tara gets too close to discovering something which might traumatise her.

 Seasons Two and Three introduce three more personalities: Shoshana Schoenbaum, an alter based on a therapist Tara creates after reading said therapist's book, Chicken, who is essentially Tara when she was five years old, and Bryce Crane, an alter based on Tara's half-brother who is believed to have sexually molested Tara when she was a child and is the reason why she has DID in the first place.
 Bryce then proceeds to apparently kill all of the other alters, although the last episode reveals that Buck, T, and Alice are still 'alive'.